Get answers to frequently asked insurance about health insurance. You may also find our glossary helpful.

 Can I get a policy for my child only?

-What if the parents are divorced, the mother has custody, but the father wants to buy medical insurance for the child?
+What if the parents are divorced, the mother has custody and the father wants to buy health insurance for the child?

-The father should complete and sign the application on behalf of his child.
-If there is more than one child who needs coverage, then the father must complete and sign separate applications for each child.
+The father can add the child on his plan as a dependent.
+He should complete and sign the application on behalf of his child.
+If there is more than one child who needs coverage, the father can list all children on one application.